 Science League – (Mr. O’Brien) Competition in the areas of Earth Science, Biology I and II, Chemistry I and II, and Physics I and II.

 Ski-Snowboarding Club (Roxbury Community School) Experience the recreational sport of skiing and snowboarding.
 Students are driven by charter bus to Camelback Friday evenings beginning in November.

 Spanish Club – (Ms. Navarro, Mr. Catnwell) Open to any student enrolled in Spanish classes, meetings are once a month.

-Spanish Honor Society – (Ms. Gorman) Inductees are invited to join based on academic excellence in Spanish.
+Spanish Honor Society – (Ms. Hernandez) Inductees are invited to join based on academic excellence in Spanish.

 Sports Medicine Club – (Mr. Koch) Discussion group exposing students to allied health-related topics and professions.
 Occasional field trips to hospitals, clinics, and sporting events.

 Student Council – (Mr. Gibson) Elections for officers are held in the Spring.
 Members work on community and school-related functions such as a blood drive and dances.
 Includes class officers for all four grade levels.